 5. Failing to Plan for Cash Flow Issues

-So as you plan for growth, have a plan for cash flow (create a cash flow forecast).
-Build your business credit so that you can access financing should you need it.
-Ditch your personal credit card in favor a business one that you can use for large purchases (many offer 0% APR introductory offers).
+As you plan for growth, create a cash flow forecast and focus on building your business credit so that you can access financing should you need it.
+Ditch your personal credit card in favor a business one that you can use for large purchases (many offer 0 percent APR introductory offers).

-To make planning work for your business, you need to revisit as you grow.
+To make planning work for your business, you must revisit it as you grow.
 In that way, it’s less about the plan and more about planning.
 For tips on doing this read: 2 Easy Ways to Make Business Planning Enjoyable and Productive.